Gina Gionfriddo: Stage

-For her writing she has received the Susan Smith Blackburn Prize in 2002 for U.S.Drag (in a tie with Susan Miller), the 2002 Helen Merrill Award for Emerging Playwrights, and a 2005 Guggenheim Fellowship.
+Gionfriddo received the Susan Smith Blackburn Prize in 2002 for her play U.S. Drag (in a tie with Susan Miller), the 2002 Helen Merrill Award for Emerging Playwrights, and a 2005 Guggenheim Fellowship.
 Director Peter DuBois and Gionfriddo met at Brown University in the 1990s, and DuBois directed her thesis production (U.S. Drag) there.
-He has directed her plays Rapture, Blister, Burn, Becky Shaw, and Can You Forgive Her?.
+He has directed her plays Rapture, Blister, Burn, Becky Shaw, and Can You Forgive Her?

-U. S. Drag was presented by the Connecticut Repertory Theatre Playwrights' Lab (Storrs, Connecticut) in July 1998 in a workshop, directed by Anna Shapiro.
+U. S. Drag was presented by the Connecticut Repertory Theatre Playwrights' Lab in Storrs, Connecticut in July 1998 in a workshop, directed by Anna Shapiro.
 The play was next produced by Clubbed Thumb at the HERE Arts Center, New York City in June 2001.
 The play was directed by Pam MacKinnon.
-It was produced from February 23, 2008, to March 16, 2008, Off-Broadway by the stageFARM at the Beckett Theatre, directed by Trip Cullman.
+It was produced off-Broadway from February 23, 2008, to March 16, 2008, by the stageFARM at the Beckett Theatre, directed by Trip Cullman.

-Her play After Ashley received the 2005 Obie Award, Performance for Kieran Culkin.
+Gionfriddo's play After Ashley received the 2005 Obie Award for Performance for Kieran Culkin.

-Becky Shaw, which premiered Off-Broadway in 2008, was a finalist for the 2009 Pulitzer Prize for Drama.
+Becky Shaw, which premiered off-Broadway in 2008, was a finalist for the 2009 Pulitzer Prize for Drama.
+The play was revived on Broadway at the Helen Hayes Theatre in 2026, starring Madeline Brewer, Lauren Patten, Patrick Ball, Alden Ehrenreich and Linda Emond.
+The production was nominated for the 2026 Tony Award for Best Revival of a Play.

-Gionfriddo's play, Rapture, Blister, Burn premiered Off-Broadway at Playwrights Horizons in June 2012.
-The original Off-Broadway cast, which featured Amy Brenneman and Lee Tergesen, performed the play at the Geffen Playhouse, Los Angeles, California in August 2013.
+Gionfriddo's play Rapture, Blister, Burn premiered off-Broadway at Playwrights Horizons in June 2012.
+The original off-Broadway cast, which featured Amy Brenneman and Lee Tergesen, performed the play at the Geffen Playhouse in Los Angeles in August 2013.
 The play was a finalist for the 2013 Pulitzer Prize for Drama.

 Can You Forgive Her? premiered in Boston at the Huntington Theatre in March 2016.
 It was directed by Peter Dubois.

+Gionfriddo's play The Silence of the Lambs, based on Thomas Harris's novel of the same name will make its world premiere at Curve, Leicester in August 2026 before touring the UK and Ireland.